Fulton J. Sheen: Bishop of Rochester

 On October 21, 1966, Pope Paul VI named Sheen as bishop of Rochester.
 While serving in Rochester, Sheen created the Sheen Ecumenical Housing Foundation.
-He also spent some of his energy on political activities such as his denunciation of American involvement in the Vietnam War in late July 1967.
+He also denounced American involvement in the Vietnam War in late July 1967.
 On Ash Wednesday in 1967, Sheen decided to give St. Bridget's Parish building to the federal Housing and Urban Development program.
 Sheen wanted to let the government use it for black Americans.
 There was a protest since Sheen acted on his own accord.
-The pastor disagreed by saying, "There is enough empty property around without taking down the church and the school."
-The deal fell through.
+The pastor disagreed and the deal fell through.

 On October 6, 1969, Sheen resigned as bishop of Rochester.
 Paul VI then named him as archbishop of the titular see of Newport, Wales.

 Ecumenical efforts

 In the 1950s and 1960s, Sheen made notable efforts to seek common ground with Christians from non-Catholic churches, both Eastern Orthodox and Protestant.
 He occasionally celebrated the Byzantine Divine Liturgy, with papal permission awarding him certain bi-ritual faculties.
-He often commended the Protestant devotion to Bible study:"The first subject of all to be studied is Scripture, and this demands not only the reading of it but the study of commentaries. ...
-Protestant commentaries, I discovered, were also particularly interesting because Protestants have spent more time on Scripture than most of us."
-Sheen's autobiography summarized his ecumenical outlook: "The combination of travel, the study of world religions and personal encounter with different nationalities and peoples made me see that the fullness of truth is like a complete circle of 360 degrees.
-Every religion in the world has a segment of that truth."
+He often commended the Protestant devotion to Bible study and stated that he himself used Protestant commentaries when preparing sermons.

+Sheen's autobiography summarized his ecumenical outlook when he stated that "every religion in the world has a segment of that truth."

-Media career
+Broadcasting career

 Radio

 In 1930, Sheen began a weekly NBC Sunday-night radio broadcast, The Catholic Hour.
 During one broadcast, Sheen termed World War II as not just a political struggle but also a "theological one".
-He referred to German Chancellor Adolf Hitler as an example of the "Anti-Christ".Time Magazine referred to Sheen in 1946 as "the golden-voiced Msgr.
-Fulton J. Sheen, U.S. Catholicism's famed proselytizer", and reported that his radio broadcast received 3,000 to 6,000 letters weekly from listeners.
+He referred to German Chancellor Adolf Hitler as an example of the "Anti-Christ."Time Magazine referred to Sheen in 1946 as "the golden-voiced Msgr.
+Fulton J. Sheen, U.S. Catholicism's famed proselytizer," and reported that his radio broadcast received 3,000 to 6,000 letters weekly from listeners.
 By 1950, The Catholic Hour had a weekly audience of four million listeners.